Hello There!

 Research

 Fundamental to our modern description of cosmology are the assumptions of homogeneity (no special place) and isotropy (no special direction) of the Universe at large scales.
 The largest anisotropy we can see on the sky is a dipole measured from the cosmic microwave background (CMB), mostly assumed to be caused by the motion of the Solar system through the Universe.
 Several studies show a discrepancy between the dipole measured from the CMB and the dipole measured from observations of radio sources, presenting an intriguing puzzle as to what causes this discrepancy.
 Thus far, surveys have struggled to be sensitive enough to convincingly measure this dipole, and many seen and unseen systematic effects might skew the results one way or the other.
-Through observations with the MeerKAT array I hope to measure this effect as well, and my efforts go towards preparing methods of efficiently processing the data and measuring the cosmic radio dipole from it.
+Through the use of advanced estimators and new data I aim to measure the dipole more precisely than before, and perhaps find out where the excess signal is coming from.
+This has so far led to the most significant detection of the excess dipole with radio catalogues thus far, as well as a measurement of the radio with MeerKAT data.

 Bayesian high redshift quasar selection